ClickCease

 What is collaborative practice?

-Collaborative practice refers to a specific approach to resolving legal disputes, including divorce, outside the traditional courtroom setting.
-It involves a team-based approach, including collaborative lawyers, mental health professionals, financial specialists, and other relevant professionals working together to help the parties reach a mutually acceptable resolution.
+Curious about collaborative practice?
+Explore this approach to resolving legal disputes, including divorce, outside the traditional courtroom setting, involving a team-based approach to reach a mutually acceptable resolution.

 What role do financial specialists have in a collaborative divorce?